-My Old Man Said (MOMS) is an Aston Villa supporters blog, podcast and and supporters group.
-Founded by David Michael, MOMS is an affiliate member of the Football Supporters Federation (FSF) and Football Supporters Europe.
+My Old Man Said (MOMS) is an Aston Villa supporters blog, podcast and supporter community.

-After a regular slot on national radio on Talksport’s popular Sportsbar program, where they would always mistakenly refer to My Old Man Said as being a podcast show, it was only natural there should be one created for real.
+After a regular slot on national radio on Talksport’s popular Sportsbar program, where My Old Man Said was always mistakenly referred to as being a podcast show, it was only natural there should be one created for real.

-MOMS been asked to cover Villa matters in national newspapers such as The Times, Daily Telegraph, Daily Mail, Independent, Sunday Mirror and also on radio, including BBC Five Live, BBC WM and Talksport, as well as contributing to the BT Sport, BBC TV and Premier League’s TV channel.
+MOMS been asked to cover Villa matters in national newspapers such as The Times, Daily Telegraph, Daily Mail, Independent, Sunday Mirror, BBC Sport, and also on the radio, including BBC Five Live, BBC WM and Talksport, as well as contributing to the BT Sport, BBC TV and Premier League’s TV channel.

 For an overview of our activity see the MOMS wiki page